 Let us listen to Sri Ramakrishna teaching his devotees the truth of universal redemption, another Design Element of God’s Divine Plan for life.

 “All will surely realize God.
 All will be liberated.
 It may be that some get their meal in the morning, some at noon, and some in the evening; but none will go without food.
 All, without any exception, will certainly know the real Self.”
 (2)

 “The Mother will not allow any of her children to go hungry.
 He who is hungry in the morning will be fed in the morning.
 He whose appetite is aroused late in the evening will be fed in the evening.”
 (3)

 Jesus taught this as well in his mystical teaching that “Wisdom is justified of her children.”
 (5) In the Biblical code, who is “Wisdom”?

-As we shall see, “Wisdom” is another name (popular in the Old Testament and the Apocrypha), for the Holy Spirit or Divine Mother (For examples of sages calling the Holy Spirit “Wisdom,” see footnote 6).
+As we shall see, “Wisdom” is another name (popular in the Old Testament and Apocrypha), for the Holy Spirit or Divine Mother (for examples of sages calling the Holy Spirit “Wisdom,” see footnote 6).
 We are Her children.